Hubert Bray: Early life and education

-Hubert is the brother of Clark Bray and grandson of Hubert Evelyn Bray, also American mathematicians.

-He earned his B.A. and B.S. degrees in Mathematics and Physics, respectively, in 1992 from Rice University and obtained his Ph.D. in 1997 from Stanford University, under the mentorship of Richard Melvin Schoen.
+He earned his B.A. and B.S. degrees in Mathematics and Physics in 1992 from Rice University and obtained his Ph.D. in 1997 from Stanford University under the mentorship of Richard Melvin Schoen.

 Career

 He was an invited speaker at the 2002 International Congress of Mathematicians in Beijing (in the section of differential geometry).

 He is one of the inaugural fellows of the American Mathematical Society.

-Hubert was appointed Professor of Mathematics in 2004, an additionally Professor of Physics in 2019.
-In 2019, he was appointed Director of Undergraduate Studies of Duke's Mathematics Department.
+Hubert was appointed professor of mathematics in 2004, an additionally professor of physics in 2019.
+In 2019, he was appointed director of undergraduate studies of Duke's mathematics department.

 Personal life

-Hubert is the grandson of Hubert Evelyn Bray, professor of Mathematics at Rice University and the first person awarded a Ph.D. by the then Rice Institute.
+Hubert is the grandson of Hubert Evelyn Bray, professor of mathematics at Rice University and the first person awarded a Ph.D. by the then Rice Institute.

 Hubert Bray and his brother Clark Bray share similar educations and jobs, both having studied at Rice University (undergraduate), Stanford University (graduate), and are professors of mathematics at Duke University.